U.S. retailers' sales chilled by weather, low consumer confidence

 Some chains managed to register sales gains, but those came either at the expense of rivals or profit margins.

-The weather was unforgiving, with record cold and heavy snow last month in the Midwest and Northeast.
+Adding to retailers' woes, the weather was unforgiving, with record cold and heavy snow last month in the Midwest and Northeast.

 Sterne Agee analyst Charles Grom said higher home heating bills could crimp consumer spending "well into April."